 Similar to cut lead crystal urns, cut glass urns feature designs and patterns that are cut into the glass itself.
 These beautiful urns often include a metal base to hold them and a lid to protect the cremains inside.
 As with other types of glass urns, you may want an inside the urn bag to hold the ashes.

 Caring for Your Glass Urn

 Glass is a very delicate material, so you should always treat your glass urn with a gentle hand.
 Keep it in a location where it will not be bumped or risk falling.
-You may want to use an urn stand for added stability.
 Simply use a slightly damp cloth to wipe dust from the outside of the urn as needed.

 In most cases, the lid on a glass urn simply sits on top to cover the insides.
 It's always a good idea to use an urn bag to secure the cremains inside, and many glass urns come with one included.
 If you want more protection, you can use a clear epoxy or silicone sealant to glue the lid to the urn.
 Be very careful to avoid the glue being visible around the edges.